thomas-j-vincent/advent-of-code/Day4/Day4README.txt

  Explaining the code top to bottom:

 The function "get_adjacent_positions" works in a similar way to the function from the first function, getting passed:
 "r" (height index), "c" (width index) as well as the actual height and the width of the grid.
+The function starts by declaring the "positions" list, this is where the indexes of the adjacent positions will be appended.
+The for loops go through the 8 adjacent positions (two for loops, one for x, one for y value)
+The if statement ensures that the centre cell is skipped, as this cell is not adjacent. "nr" and "nc" are then given the value of the adjacent character with the line "nr, nc = r + dr, c + dc".
+The if statement ensures that the adjacent value is a valid value before appending the value to the postions list. positions is then returned.